-- You should also re-establish your credit after bankruptcy by getting several secured credit cards.
+- Consumers should also re-establish your credit after bankruptcy by getting several secured credit cards.

-- Secured Credit Cards is the easiest and fastest way to re-establish your credit and improve your credit scores after bankruptcy.
+- Secured Credit Cards is the easiest and fastest way to re-establish credit and improve credit scores after bankruptcy.

-- If you can get at least three secured credit cards with at least $500 credit limits, your credit scores will sky rocket in less than a year.
+- Consumers can get at least three secured credit cards with at least $500 credit limits, their credit scores will sky rocket in less than a year.

-- Do not ever be late on your secured credit card minimum monthly payments.
+- Do not ever be late on secured credit card minimum monthly payments.

-- One late payment can plummet your credit scores by more than 50 points.
+- One late payment can plummet credit scores by more than 50 points.

 Verification Of Rent

-- If you are renting, make sure you pay with a check because the only way verification of rent will count is by providing 12 months canceled checks.
+- Those who are renting, make sure to pay with a check because the only way verification of rent will count is by providing 12 months canceled checks.

 - Many renters pay their monthly rental payments with cash and think that a cash receipt from the landlord is sufficient.

-- Cash payments for rents is worthless and even though you have a rental cash receipt, it will not count as verification of rent.
+- Cash payments for rents is worthless and even though with a rental cash receipt, it will not count as verification of rent.

-- Verification of Rent is not always required by mortgage lenders but if you can provide verification of rent, it is considered as a strong compensating factor .
+- Verification of Rent is not always required by mortgage lenders but providing verification of rent, it is considered as a strong compensating factor .